WuksGG/League-Boards-Archive/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Build out Chrome Extension for LinkedIn
+- [ ] Build out the Homepage with a list of supported regions
-- [ ] Establish SQL Schema
+- [ ] Build out the Categories page with a list of categories for that region
-- [ ] Build out API routes and models
+- [ ] Be able to render the list of discussions in that category with pagination
-- [ ] Connect Chrome Extension with API
+- [ ] Properly render discussions with
-- [ ] Build out Next.js web application
+  - [ ] Discussion view (nested comments)
-- [ ] Build out React Native application
+  - [ ] Chronological view (no nest, in order)

-See the [open issues](https://github.com/StruxLab/JobBuddy/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/WuksGG/League-Boards-Archive/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- ## Contributing -->

 ## Versioning
 We use [Semantic Versioning](https://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/StruxLab/JobBuddy/tags).
+For the versions available, see the [tags on this repository](https://github.com/WuksGG/League-Boards-Archive/tags).

 <p align="right">(<a href="#top">back to top</a>)</p>